draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ## 6.0 Rationale for the DraftVerify Standard

-### The core rationale:
-**Non-alcoholic draft is the only beverage category where a mis-serve has *both* alcohol liability and sober-consumer risk.**
+**NA draft is the only draft category where a mistake has both alcohol liability and sober-consumer harm implications.**

-DraftVerify solves this by creating:
+The DraftVerify Standard resolves this by providing:
-- a clear physical identity path
+- a unified physical identity system
-- a mandatory digital activation
+- a required digital activation record
 - continuous verification
-- audit-proof traceability
+- chain-of-custody traceability

-This removes ambiguity, guesswork, and human error from the system.
+- auditable compliance

 ### Without DraftVerify:
-- a keg can be switched once and create dozens of mis-serves
+- a single keg switch can produce dozens of mis-serves
-- a staff assumption becomes a liability event
+- identity mistakes go undetected
-- breweries have no control over how their NA beer is poured
+- breweries lose control of product integrity
-- venues cannot demonstrate compliance or due diligence
+- venues cannot prove compliance after an incident

 ### With DraftVerify:
 - identity is permanent
-- continuity is provable
+- continuity is verifiable
+- mis-serves become preventable
-- errors are detectable
+- records are audit-ready
-- verification is logged
-- NA integrity is maintained end-to-end
+- NA draft integrity is preserved end-to-end

-The Standard exists because **NA draft requires more rigor**, not less.

   </div>
 </section>